 |Composite video input(s)||1||VGA-style PC input(s)||1|

-For our image quality tests we checked out "Tron: Legacy" using the comparison lineup below.
+For our image quality tests we chose "Tron" on Blu-ray and used the comparison lineup below.

 |Comparison models (details)|

 Black level: The GT30 delivered a deep level of black that equaled last year's excellent GT25 and measured a bit brighter than the UND6400--although the difference was nearly impossible to discern even in our side-by-side tests.
 It did measure a bit darker than the ST30, but side-by-side the visible difference was again nearly impossible to discern (we originally wrote that the GT30 was visibly darker, but that was because of improper adjustment, since corrected, of the ST30).
 The GT30 was quite a bit darker (better) than our Samsung PNC8000 review sample, but on the flip side visibly brighter (worse) than the Vizio, the Samsung UND8000, and of course the Kuro.

 The differences were visible in areas like the letterbox bars above and below the image in most scenes, as well as dark scenes like the intro, with its bright blue lines on a black background that form into a computerized cityscape.
 In this scene we also noticed one major advantage the GT30, and other plasmas, had over the Samsung LED sets: the blue grid was brighter on the plasmas, creating a better sense of contrast.